-Well its time, with 95k on the car the stock shocks and struts are a little too sloppy for my liking and its time to replace them.
+Well, it’s time, with 95k on the car the stock shocks and struts are a little too sloppy for my liking, and it’s time to replace them.
 These lasted a bit longer than my old 2006 GLI’s stock setup which I had replaced at 72k miles.
-I was planning on just replacing the shocks/struts with Koni Red Special Actives, keep the stock springs and upgrade the rear sway bar.
-The Red Special Actives are Koni’s replacement for the FSD’s which I had on my MK5, and liked very much.
+I was planning on just replacing the shocks/struts with Koni Red Special Actives, keeping the stock springs, and upgrading the rear sway bar.
+The Red Special Actives are Koni’s replacement for the FSD’s which I had on my MK5 and liked very much.
 I enjoyed the stock suspension on the MK7 and found it suited my needs.
 The Special Actives would be a reasonably priced way of replacing the stock suspension without changing it too much about it.
-I am not one who cares about lowering the car.
+I do not care about lowering the car.
 The Special Actives would be a slight upgrade over the stock setup and reusing the stock spring would give me a similar feel.
 The rear sway bar I also plan on replacing to reduce some body roll in the rear.
 This is what I had planned from the start when I purchased the car.
 I was only waiting for the stock setup to wear out before I replaced it.

-Well that plan changed when the tuner I use for my car release his coilover set.
-Typically I have not considered coilovers due to cost for a good setup that also has damper adjustment.
-There are lots of cheap coil sets that don’t have much adjustment and are rather bouncy and wear out quick.
-Most of those cheap coilovers are worse than the stock suspension.
+Well, that plan changed when the tuner I use for my car released his Coilover set.
+Typically I have not considered coilovers due to the cost for a good setup that also has damper adjustment.
+There are lots of cheap coil sets that don’t have much adjustment and are rather bouncy and wear out quickly.
+Most of those cheap coil overs are worse than the stock suspension.
 I keep my cars for a long time compared to most so I need something that lasts and is comfortable.
 The EQT Balanced Line coilovers meet these needs.
 Height, damper adjustments, able to be rebuilt and reasonably priced.
-They were only a little more than the setup I was already planning on purchasing so it was a no brainer.
-Adjustment is easy, a coil wrenches to adjust height and a nob for the damper.
-The damper nobs can be accessed easily without the need of tools.
+They were only a little more than the setup I was already planning on purchasing so it was a no-brainer.
+Adjustment is easy, a coil wrenches to adjust the height and a nob for the damper.
+The damper nobs can be accessed easily without the need for tools.

 So I ordered the following to refresh my suspension:

-I scheduled an appointment with EQT to get it all installed and setup.
+I scheduled an appointment with EQT to get it all installed and set up.
 Install went without issue.
-Im going to hold off on any options about how they feel until I get more time behind the wheel and once they have settle in.
+I’m going to hold off on any options about how they feel until I get more time behind the wheel and once they have settled in.
 Here is how it looked right after they handed the car back to me.

 I can say though that the damper adjustment is pretty slick and cant wait to play around with it finding what works for me.
 To get at the front adjustment nobs do the following.